bmw-ece-ntust/multimedia-wireless-networks/notes/assignment-2.md

 Based on the result, we can see that the handover is done successfully.
 The STAs will switch from one AP to another AP based on the percentage and specific time that is set in the code.

+### 5.3 Throughput Results

-* The third result is the throughput of the simulation.
+The third result is the throughput of the simulation.
 The throughput will be logged in a CSV file in the [`throughput.csv`](../a2/results/throughput.csv).
 Actually the throughput saved is the total bytes, so we need to perform calculation to get the throughput in MBps.
 We will calculate this using python.
 The python notebook file is in the [`Result Plot.ipynb`](../a2/src/Result%20Plot.ipynb).
 The notebook also output the plot of the throughput.
 The graph is shown below:

 ![Throughput](../a2/results/throughput_plot.jpg)
 The graph shows the throughput of the simulation.